aaronkyle/social-development/context/social-policy/ifi-policy-repository/ifc/ehs-guidelines_mining_2007.md

 operations, and the need for static and long-term kinetic tests.

+5 See U.S. Department of the Interior, Office of Surface Mining, Acid Mine Drainage Prevention and Mitigation, available at: http://www.osmre.gov/amdpvm.htm and Policy for Metal Leaching and Acid Rock Drainage at Mine Sites in British Columbia (BC MEM 1998) available at: www.em.gov.bc.ca/Mining/MinePer/ardpolicy.htm

 ##### General Non-Hazardous Waste

 Recommended practices for the management of household and non-process related industrial waste include the following:

 * Non-hazardous solid wastes should be managed according to the recommendations presented in the General EHS Guidelines;